tangollama/cis411_lab1/labreports/LAB_drewpoo99.md

 To support these objectives:
 1. What architectural patterns (either of those presented in class on based on your own research) are appropriate?
 Justify your response, highlighting your presumed benefits / capabilties of your chosen architecture(s) **as well as as least one potential issue / adverse consequence** of your choice.
+    1. Microservice
+        - Benefits:
+            - Easy to scale and add more base features
+            - Easy to create API services for embedding in external websites
+        - Issues:
+            - Can be overly complex for small applications
+            - Communication between services becomes complex
+    2. Broker
+        - Benefits:
+            - Allows for scalability
+            - Allows for transparency to clients, offering easy API access
+        - Issues:
+            - May be too complex for a small application

 2. Using your preferred diagramming tool, generate a diagram of the new Serve Central architecture that supports these two new requirements.

 # Step 3: Scaling an Architecture